MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/outlook/manage/admin-controlled-migration-policy.md

 This teaching callout might not appear in some cases, for example, if a higher priority teaching callout is queued or if users navigate away too quickly.
 Users will still see the next migration step.

 **Step #2:** If users don’t switch to new Outlook in step 1, they’ll see this message in the next session: “Your organization recommends using the new Outlook for Windows.
-If you skip this step, you’ll be taken to the new experience the next time you start Outlook.”
+If you skip this now, you’ll be taken to the new experience the next time you start Outlook.”

 - If users select **Switch now**, classic Outlook is closed and new Outlook is launched.
 - If users close the business bar or don’t take any action, they’re able to continue using classic Outlook for Windows.
 They’ll see the experience defined in step #3, in the next session.

 :::image type="content" source="media/admin-controlled-migration-policy/outlook-banner-notification.png" alt-text="Notification banner in Outlook recommending users to switch to the new Outlook with an option to switch now." lightbox="media/admin-controlled-migration-policy/outlook-banner-notification-lb.png":::

-**Step #3:** Users see a blocking prompt encouraging them to switch to new Outlook.
+**Step #3:** Users see a prompt encouraging them to switch to new Outlook.

 - If users select **Switch now**, classic Outlook is closed and new Outlook is launched.
 - If users select **Switch next time** or close the dialog or the app, they'll automatically be taken to the new Outlook experience on the next launch of classic Outlook.